(Links are in red.)

 4. Extroverts are natural evangelists.

-While I do admit that the best evangelists I’ve personally come across have been extroverts, and they have a natural advantage by not needing as much time to recharge, and they seem to tirelessly, tirelessly care about people (I’m thinking of you, Mom, Callie M., and Heather E.!), this doesn’t mean that all of us are gifted in this.
+While I do admit that the best evangelists I’ve personally come across have been extroverts, and they have a natural advantage by not needing as much time to recharge, and they seem to tirelessly, tirelessly care about people (I’m thinking of you, Mom, Callie M., and Elly M.!), this doesn’t mean that all of us are gifted in this.
 A lot of us still struggle with fear of man.
-Matter of fact, the people I know struggle the most with fear of man tend to be extroverts.
+Matter of fact, some of the people I know struggle the most with fear of man tend to be extroverts.
 Remember, shyness doesn’t equal introversion.
 A person could simply be shy not because she’s afraid of people, but she’s fearful about what they think of her.
 The real definition of extrovert isn’t “people person” or “talks a lot” or “is not shy.”
 The definition of extrovert is “action-oriented and gets energy from being with (specific) people” vs introvert: “thought-oriented and gets energy from being alone.”

 5. Extroverts enjoy small talk.

 Absolutely silly.
 Just because we can do it better than the introvert (some times) doesn’t mean we enjoy it!
-I’m convinced that the only human beings on this planet who enjoy small talk are people who are hiding something or have been hurt too much to want a real, deep relationship.
+I’m convinced that the only human beings on this planet who enjoy only small talk are people who are hiding something or have been hurt too much to want a real, deep relationship.
 No one enjoys small talk!
 We extroverts can just patiently do it until we win over a deep best friend who we can connect with.
 Not all of us love to talk on the phone all of the time either.
 Often that can be all awkward small talk and time-consuming, when a text saying, “ok whats really up w/u????” is far more appreciated.

 6. Extroverts want as many friends as possible.